splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

 #.
 Check that you meet the requirements.
 See :ref:`dotnet-requirements`.

 #.
-Download the PowerShell script module of the Splunk Distribution of OpenTelementry .NET from the :new-page:`Releases page on GitHub <https://github.com/signalfx/splunk-otel-dotnet/releases>`.
+Download the PowerShell script module of the Splunk Distribution of OpenTelemetry .NET from the :new-page:`Releases page on GitHub <https://github.com/signalfx/splunk-otel-dotnet/releases>`.
 For example:

    .. code-block:: powershell